Gary Varner

-Gary Edward Varner (born March 10, 1957) is an American philosopher specializing in environmental ethics, philosophical questions related to animal rights and animal welfare, and R. M. Hare's two-level utilitarianism.
-He is a professor in the department of philosophy at Texas A&M University, and has been based at the university since 1990.
-He was educated at Arizona State University, the University of Georgia and the University of Wisconsin–Madison; at Madison, where he was supervised by Jon Morline, he wrote one of the first doctoral theses on environmental ethics.
+Gary Edward Varner (March 10, 1957 – June 28, 2023) was an American philosopher specializing in environmental ethics, philosophical questions related to animal rights and animal welfare, and R. M. Hare's two-level utilitarianism.
+At the time of his death, he was an emeritus professor in the department of philosophy at Texas A&M University; he had been based at the university since 1990.
+He was educated at Arizona State University, the University of Georgia, and the University of Wisconsin–Madison; at Madison, where he was supervised by Jon Morline, he wrote one of the first doctoral theses on environmental ethics.
 Varner's first monograph was In Nature's Interests?, which was published by Oxford University Press in 1998.
 In the book, Varner defended a form of biocentric individualism, according to which all living entities have morally considerable interests.

-In Hare's two-level utilitarianism, Varner started a research project in 2001 that looked at animals.
-The project's initial monograph, Personhood, Ethics, and Animal Cognition, was released by Oxford University Press in 2012.
+Varner started a research project in 2001 that looked at animals in Hare's two-level utilitarianism.
+The project's initial monograph, Personhood, Ethics, and Animal Cognition, was released by Oxford in 2012.
 In the book, Varner moved away from his biocentrism, instead endorsing a developed version of Hare's ethics.
 Varner draws a distinction between persons, near-persons and merely sentient beings; although all are morally considerable, the lives of persons are of the most significance, and the lives of merely sentient beings are of the least.
-The practical consequences of this view, though initial comments were offered in Personhood, Ethics, and Animal Cognition, will be explored in Sustaining Animals, forthcoming with Oxford University Press.
+The practical consequences of this view, though initial comments were offered in Personhood, Ethics, and Animal Cognition, was to be explored in Sustaining Animals, with which Varner at one time had a contract with Oxford.
+His third book was Defending Biodiversity: Environmental Science and Ethics, co-authored with Jonathan Newman and Stefan Linquist, and published with Cambridge University Press.
+It was published in 2017.